paypal/paypal-checkout-components/docs/cdn-npm.md

     2. Having a locked version does not guarantee any extra stability:
        - You are likely to quickly get behind the latest version of the script, which recieves the most attention, bug reports, support, etc.
        - Issues arising from communucations between the iframe button and the parent page with an old version of `checkout.js` may be more frequent and difficult to triage
+		 - There may be double-render issues if and when the style of the button changes